Category Archives: Danish Royals

 Margrethe received from Henri a Van Cleef and Arpels engagement ring featuring two large square-cut diamonds set at a diagonal.
 Set on a yellow gold band, the diamonds were said to be six karats each.

 On October 4, 1966, the Danish Parliament gave their approval of the marriage.
-It was noted that even the socialist candidates consented to the marriage with the message that this did not indicate their approval of the monarchy in general.
-Upon approval of the marriage by Parliament, Danish premier Jens Otto Krag wished the couple luck and a happy marriage on behalf of the public.
+It was noted that even the Socialist members consented to the marriage with the message that this did not indicate their approval of the monarchy in general.
+Upon approval of the marriage by Parliament, Danish Prime Minister Jens Otto Krag wished the couple luck and a happy marriage on behalf of the public.

 In celebration of parliamentary and state council approval of their marriage, Margrethe and Henri appeared on the balcony at Amalienborg with both sets of parents.
 A crowd of 5,000 happy Danes had gathered to cheer for the couple.
 Margrethe told that crowd that she and Henri “shall never forget this day,” while Henri expressed his appreciation in Danish with the words, “Thank you a thousand times.”

 After the balcony appearance, Frederik drove his daughter and her fiancé around Copenhagen in an open car to wave at the spectators.
 The trip ended at Fredensborg Palace, where lunch and a press conference were held.
 During the press conference, Henri repeated his thanks to the Danish people, remarking that he planned to become one “hundred percent Dane” following his marriage.
 A banquet for the families and government officials was held that same evening, along with a private orchestra performance.
-King Frederik conducted the performance (he was an able conductor) which was later broadcast on Danish radio.
+King Frederik VIII, an able conductor, conducted the performance which was later broadcast on Danish radio.

 Wedding Preparations